matthew-brett/barts-setup/barts_setup.md

     * Plug lightning to USB-A cable into L2USB connector, and into USB-A power somewhere; the USB-A power sockets on the power extension block are convenient.
+    * Connect Ethernet cable between the Ethernet connector and the ETHERNET SWITCH; blue 3 meter cable for IPHONE 8, yellow 6 meter cable for IPHONE 12.

 ### MACBOOK